Tibor Takács (director): Film career

 In 1987, Takács released his first studio-backed feature film, The Gate.
 The production originated from Takács' attempt to secure funding for a film version of the 1975 young adult novel The Girl Who Owned a City by O. T. Nelson.
 Producer John Kemeny passed on that idea, but offered Takács three projects, including The Wraith (which Takács declined) and The Gate.
 Takács later said he responded to the script because of its similarity to a fairy tale.
 He explained in 2017, “ I really feel like fairy tales are an important part of your development, your creativity, especially when you’re young.
 I feel like you have to experience fear when you’re young because it opens up a floodgate to imagination.”

 The Gate was a financial success, which enabled him to secure funding for his follow-up, 1989's I, Madman, an unusual horror film which combined elements of film noir and pulp fiction (of which he was a collector).

-I, Madman was followed by a sequel, The Gate II: Trespassers, in 1990.
+The Gate was followed by a sequel, The Gate II: Trespassers, in 1990.
 It was less financially successful than its predecessor.

 In the 1990s, Takács moved into television, directing episodes of Red Shoe Diaries, the 1995 revival of The Outer Limits, Police Academy (the series) and Sabrina the Teenage Witch (including the 1996 pilot movie for the latter and its 1998 sequel).

 During the same decade, he continued regularly directing feature films as well as TV, including action and sci-fi films starring Lorenzo Lamas, Mark Dacascos and Rutger Hauer.

 In 2000, he directed Once Upon a Christmas, following it the next year with a sequel.

 In the early 2000s, he began to increasingly direct made-for-TV movies, primarily for the SyFy Channel (including Mansquito (2005), The Black Hole (2006), Ice Spiders (2007), and Mega Snake (2007)) as well as the Hallmark Channel (where he has directed multiple Christmas-themed films).